IACS-CS/web-design-instructions/fundamentals/lists.md

 ## What is an Array?

+Prefer to hear it explained with live code?
+[Here's a video tutorial introducing the very basics](https://www.yout-ube.com/watch?v=oigfaZ5ApsM)

 At its most basic, an Array is just a list of values.
 Anything you can represent in JavaScript can be put into an array, including numbers, strings, objects, functions, and even other arrays (for a nested array).

 The *syntax* for an array is to use square brackets to start and end an array and commas between items in an array.